ingest/guides/authentication.md

-# Developer Centre
+# Developer Center
-You can create an application in the [Developer Centre](https://developers.ingest.io) where you sign in with your Ingest account and set up your App.
+You can create an application in the [Developer Center](https://developers.ingest.io) where you sign in with your Ingest account and set up your App.
 From there you can set up your redirect URI and retrieve and generate your tokens.

 # Authentication